gregwhitaker/picocli-graalvm-example/README.md

 # picocli-graalvm-example
-An example of how to compile a picocli application into a native image using GraalVM.
+An example of how to compile a [picocli](https://picocli.info/) application into a native image using [GraalVM](https://www.graalvm.org).

+## Prerequisites
+This example requires that you have [GraalVM](https://www.graalvm.org/downloads/) installed on your system.

 ## Building the Example
+Follow the steps below to build the example:

-TBD
+1. TBD

 ## Running the Example
 TBD